Toward Krylov-based holography in double-scaled SYK: Zoology of holographic descriptions for Krylov-space observables

 which can be obtained from the trumpet wavefunctions.
 The summation of $b$ is from $0$ to $\infty$.
 When $b\rightarrow 0$, $\psi_{L,0}(t)\rightarrow \psi_{L}^{\text{Disk}}(t)$.
 It is shown in the figure \ref{fig-Wavefunction} in the piecewise Euclidean and Lorentzian geometry.
 The initial state $\ket{L=0}$ has a constant overlap with bulk energy eigenstates: $\braket{E}{L=0}=1$, which indicates that the initial state is the maximally entangled state.\footnote{This initial state can also be understood in the Euclidean disk with defect. $L=0$ is the minimal geodesic that wraps around once the half-defect \cite{Blommaert:2024ymv}.} After the Euclidean preparation, it becomes the TFD state, which should be considered as dual to a Hartle-Hawking state $\ket{HH_\beta}$ in the presence of a proper ensemble-averaged quantum theory \cite{Saad:2019pqd}.\footnote{It has been shown that the path integral over wormhole topologies yields non-trivial late-time contributions, establishing a connection with random matrix behavior and the ETH interpretation~\cite{Saad:2019pqd}.} Therefore, the wavefunction $\psi_{L,b}(t)$ is proportional to the trumpet wavefunction in this setup.
 Note that we omit contributions of emitting and reabsorbing baby universes, which are suppressed by the factor $e^{-2nS_0}$ with $\chi=1-2n$ from topology changes.
 While in sine-dilaton gravity, given the trumpet partition function from \cite{Blommaert:2025avl}, we are able to derive the trumpet wavefunction $\psi^{\text{SD}}_{\text{Tr},\beta/2}(L,b)$ as

 where $E(\theta)$ is the spectrum of sine-dilaton gravity given below (\ref{eq-wavefunctionSD}) and the $\psi_{\theta}(L)$ is the wavefunction in (\ref{eq-wavefunctionSD}).
-Detailed derivations of trumpet wavefunctions in JT and sine-dialton gravity are given in the Appendix \ref{sec-appA}.
+Detailed derivations of trumpet wavefunctions in JT and sine-dilaton gravity are given in the Appendix \ref{sec-appA}.

-The density matrix can be written in this picture as:
+The density matrix of the time-evolved initial state can be written in this picture as:

 Note that at this point, the density matrix remains pure since the closed system unitary evolution does not change the purity.
 Consider that they both form an orthogonal basis\footnote{The orthogonality condition is only required at the disk level in the third quantization picture.
 Although it is naturally satisfied in the canonical ensemble, it fails to be orthogonal even at the disk level in the microcanonical ensemble \cite{Miyaji:2024ity}.
 Nevertheless, one can force it through the Gram-Schmidt process, which is actually the natural steps in the Lanczos algorithm.
 One can thus always interpret $p_L$ as a probability.}: